rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

-_If you liked what you just read, you can subscribe to this site by keeping it open in a tab in your browser and pressing F5 once a day._
+_If you liked what you just read, you can subscribe to this site by keeping it open in a browser tab and pressing F5 once a day._